 A regional, coordinated approach to transit service can improve travel times, reduce costs, and enhance efficiency for both riders and transit agencies.
-An important first step to achieving greater regional coordination is to form coalitions of local governments, tribes, education, business, and citizens, agencies that represent transitdependent populations, and advocacy organizations.
-A regional coalition can come together to advocate service expansion and pool limited resources that could be directed to provide a transit funding base.
-From there, partners can consider coordinated routes and fare structures between counties to help residents efficiently reach important services in nearby communities.
-Working with non-public transportation providers and other transit providers, such as Indian Trails, Amtrak, or private transportation services, can create additional opportunities to offer new or enhanced services.
+An important first step to achieving greater regional coordination is to form coalitions of local governments, tribes, education, business, and citizens, agencies that represent transit-dependent meeting human service transportation needs and have the added benefit of providing flexibility to meet the diverse needs of different populations.
+While volunteer driver programs can't fulfill all such needs, these programs can serve an important role in filling gaps in service.